 - E-learning technologies

 Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Canvas.
-A range of e-learning experiences are also embedded in the degree through, and could include, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in practicals and project-based work etc.
+A range of e-learning experiences are also embedded in the degree through, and could include, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with audiovisual production processes in practical and project-based work etc.

 Introduce basic information about new topics as a starting point for further self-directed private study/reading.
-Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to year group peers).
+Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups).